kyleweiner/Nyan/README.md

 ### Example with CSS

-	{exp:nyan cat_id="1" css_class="categories"}
+	{exp:nyan cat_id="1" class="categories"}
 	<li class="{cat_weight}">
 		<span>{cat_entry_count} entries in</span> <a href="category/{cat_url_title}">{cat_name}</a>
 		{if no_results}There are no categories to display.{/if}
 	</li>
 	{/exp:nyan}

-The following CSS will render a traditional tag cloud style list of categories and assumes the "css_class" parameter is set to "categories":
+The following CSS will render a traditional tag cloud style list of categories and assumes the "class" parameter is set to "categories":

 	.categories li { display: inline; }